Getting Ready for Camp

 One parent or guardian of new-to-CJH campers must attend the orientation meeting for their session, at Valley Charter High School (108 Campus Way in Modesto) on the following dates:

-Rookie II, Resident Camp II, LIT II: Tuesday, July 7th at 6pm
+Resident Camp II, LIT II: Tuesday, June 21st at 6 pm

 We look forward to meeting you there!
 If you cannot attend orientation, you must make alternate arrangements with a member of Camp Jack Hazard staff.

 Parents and families that reside more than 45 minutes from Modesto are not mandated to show.
 Other arrangements can be made to convey the information given at the orientation meeting.

 Preparing for Camp

 Please remember that Camp Jack Hazard is about getting back to basics.
 Be practical and only bring the absolute necessities.
 On the overnight your camper will be carrying all of their own gear, so please keep it light.
 At camp, everything gets dirty so don’t bring anything too nice.
 Be sure to mark EVERYTHING with your full name.
 We try to keep careful track of lost and found, but with the large number of campers who come through camp each session, things inevitably get lost or mixed up.
 CJH is not responsible for anything lost or stolen.
 If you mark your child’s belongings with a permanent marker, it becomes much easier for camp staff to return lost items to the right person.